Svdbroek/literature/README.md

   - writing queries for MySQL in php, interesting.

 ## Shell usage

+## Documention/Readme writning

  ### changenotes

  17/06/2020
  * work got in the way of reading, back in the saddle.
- * added article under REST API
+ * added some articles under REST API, gave a reflaction on them
- 04/06/2020
+ * added new category for documentation writing 04/06/2020
  * first listing  of recent articles I read, will add more as time goes on
  * need to think of way to organize, mark articles as read/unread, purpose (copy/pasta, information, phylosophy)